rlama7/youtube-clone/README.md

 - New Components and Features
 - Better Theming
 - Enhanced Documentation
-- Adoption of Emotion and styled-components
+- Adoption of Emotion and Styled-Components
 - Dark Mode Support

 In summary, MUI v5 significantly benefits frontend development by providing a rich set of components and utilities, excellent customization capabilites, and performance boost.
 These features allowed me to create powerful, efficient, and fully responsive youtube clone applications faster and with less effort.